How to: Update a Visual Studio Extension

 Save the solution and build it.

-When a user who has an earlier version of the extension opens Extension Manager, the new version will appear in the Updates list, provided that Extension Manager is set to automatically look for updates.
+When a user who has an earlier version of the extension opens Extensions and Updates, the new version will appear in the Updates list, provided that the tool is set to automatically look for updates.